 • Scientific and Medical Trailblazer Awards will be recognized at the NORD® Rare Disease Scientific Symposium on June 2-3 in Washington, D.C.

-• Community Champion, Policy Changemaker, Youth Leader, and Abby S. Meyers Leadership Awards will be celebrated during our annual NORD® Rare Diseases and Orphan Products Breakthrough Summit on October 19-21 in Washington, D.C.
+• Community Champion, Policy Changemaker, Youth Leader, and Abbey S. Meyers Leadership Awards will be celebrated during our annual NORD® Rare Diseases and Orphan Products Breakthrough Summit on October 19-21 in Washington, D.C.

 • Industry Innovation Awards will be presented to each recipient at their U.S. headquarters, where recognition will be shared with employees across various functions at the organization.